-There are several challenges, and in his Forbes article, Richard Kestenbaum mentions culture as the most significant: “When you buy a company and change the culture, you are making war on what has made the company successful.”
+There are several challenges.
+In his Forbes article, Why Corporate Acquisitions Fail and How to Avoid It, Richard Kestenbaum mentions culture as the most significant: “When you buy a company and change the culture, you are making war on what has made the company successful.”

 You can also add fear of layoffs, as well as the differences in systems and processes.
 This blog focuses on the IT challenge of managing product data during a merger.

-The overall responsibility of successfully managing data during a merger lies with the CIO, who is in charge of delivering the expected synergy of unified systems, where new and improved systems are expected to disclose redundancies of processes and data and thus promise some low-hanging cost reductions.
+The overall responsibility of successful data management during a merger lies with the CIO, who oversees delivering the expected synergy of unified systems, where new and improved systems are expected to disclose redundancies of processes and data and thus promise some low-hanging cost reductions.

 The CIO will know to provide some realism here: opportunities, as well as problems, will occur when different data systems are combined as part of a business merger.
 There is a huge potential in merging databases, but there are pitfalls that lie just beneath the surface waiting to swallow both money and resources.

 Merging systems and databases is a serious IT challenge that can be hard to communicate to stakeholders.
 CIOs rarely get credit for a successful merger, but they are likely to take the fall if the incorporation of IT systems fails or blows the budget.

 Of course, the merging companies can choose to operate as separate entities with different brands and assortments.
 Then there will be fewer data issues, but often stakeholders are keen to see the merger make a significant impact, either as a continued brand or a new, unified brand that changes the landscape of their trade by the expansion.

 Mergers means dealing with data silos and a heterogenous data landscape

 From an IT perspective the typical M&A situation regarding product data will look like this:

 Multiple sets of assortments and product data